jasondonnellya/stasis-hero.vision/README.md

 * Run `npm run dev` again in the new terminal.

 The app will run on `localhost:3000` while the server will run on `localhost:1337`.

+### TODO

+Add knex to project to clean up MySQL calls.